 Skaar is being introduced in this line as the "Son of Hulk," but his name is Skaar,

 so we're using that here.
-Standing a skosh over 7" tall, Skaar is totally ripped, bulging all over with thick muscles and long flowing locks of hair.
+Standing a skosh over 7" tall, Skaar is totally ripped, bulging all over with thick muscles and long flowing locks of hair as sculpted by John Cleary.
 And ridiculously long legs.
 The sculpt is excellent, but the paint isn't so complementary - although not terrible, Skaar is painted the same light blue all over with green highlights, then touched up with a tattoo design and then detail all over his armor.
 This detail is unfortunately splotchy - his boots are especially not good, and it's curious that there's no wash on the hair parts of the figure, which would make everything stand out.

 Skaar is loaded with articulation, including